Bylaws of the Aerodigestive Society

 F. Distribution on Dissolution

-The corporation shall adopt a plan of distribution of assets submitted by a majority of the Board of directors, subject to the members at a meeting, authorization of said plan by two thirds of the votes cast thereat.
+The corporation shall adopt a plan of distribution of assets submitted by a majority of the Board of Directors, subject to the members at a meeting, authorization of said plan by two thirds of the votes cast thereat.
 The affirmative votes shall be at least equal to a quorum and subject to the restrictions, if any, of Section 501 (c) of the Internal Revenue Code and order of the Justice of the Supreme Court of the State of Tennessee.
 If a majority of the Board of Directors is unable to reach a decision as to an appropriate distribution of the assets, the Board of Directors shall file a petition for judicial distribution under order of the court of the State of Tennessee.

 G. Amendments or Repeals of Bylaws

-Proposed amendments or repeals of the Bylaws shall be presented in writing to the Board of Directors and shall have been signed by at least two fellows.
-The Board of Directors will then give written notice of the proposed amendment or repeal to all fellows at least 45 days prior to the next annual meeting.
+Proposed amendments or repeals of the Bylaws shall be presented in writing to the Board of Directors and shall have been signed by at least two Fellows.
+The Board of Directors will then give written notice of the proposed amendment or repeal to all Fellows at least 45 days prior to the next annual meeting.
 Approval of the amendment or repeal of the Bylaws will require the affirmative vote of at least two thirds of those present and voting at the annual meeting.

 Unless excused by the Board of Directors, a member delinquent in dues for one year may be dropped from membership.
-Notification of nonpayment shall be sent to the last known address at least two months before the end of the year.
+Notification of nonpayment shall be sent to the last known address, physical or other, at least two months before the end of the year.
 Membership will lapse with no further notice if payment is not received by the end of the year.
 An individual whose membership has lapsed because of nonpayment shall be reinstated on payment of the current year’s dues and the delinquent year’s dues.
 Payment of any intervening years’ dues is not required.

 J. Notices of the Society.